 Cigars for guys coming home to Green Ramp on Christmas Eve.
 Best Christmas Eve ever.

 Tyler Mack is an active duty Special Forces officer, with operational deployments to Iraq and Afghanistan.
 The views here are his own and do not express the views of the Special Forces Regiment, the United States Army or the Department of Defense.
-This was originally published on October 14, 2015.
+This first appeared in The Havok Journal on October 14, 2015.